thereiswaldo/jeremywalsh.ca/_drafts/predicting-canadian-university-cross-country-performances-course-analysis.md

 ---
 Before we can do detailed predictions for cross country races we need to build a dataset.
 This dataset is going to be primarily filled with the race results, but we also want to add other exogenous features to improve the accuracy of our model.
 As anyone who has a run a race before could tell you, your name and the race distance alone aren't enough to accurately predict your finish time.
 Other factors like the weather and the time in season play a large impact on an individuals finish time.
 For this post I want to abstract exogenous features that I think will play a large role in our model, the race course.

 Cross country courses are all unique.
 Most in Canada are a series of loops over a hilly, grassy area.
-The size and number of hills, and turns in the course are completely up to the race directors, and usually a function of what is available.
+The size and number of hills and turns are completely up to the race directors, and what is naturally available.

 #### insert two same distance course profiles from tableau (satellite image, elevation profile, course records, avg times, avg entrants)